 The study suggests that spring season like any other fish species is the optimal season for the breeding and offspring production of Amur common carp.
 The changes in hormone concentration throughout various seasons, which peak in spring and are followed by summer, appear to be associated with enhanced gonadal development and an increased likelihood of spawning under favorable environmental conditions.
 The GSI, a crucial measure of reproductive investment, fluctuates with the seasons, indicating varying reproductive readiness in response to environmental cues.
 In male common carp, testosterone levels increase in parallel with gonadal maturation, particularly during the spawning season.
-This correlation underscores the role of testosterone as a vital androgen for spermatogenesis and overall reproductive activity (Saha et al., 2002; Sisneros et al., 2004; Segner et al., 2017).Throughout the reproductive cycle, the GSI exhibits marked seasonal variations, reaching its peak during the pre-spawning phase.
+This correlation underlines the role of testosterone as a vital androgen for spermatogenesis and overall reproductive activity (Saha et al., 2002; Sisneros et al., 2004; Segner et al., 2017).Throughout the reproductive cycle, the GSI exhibits marked seasonal variations, reaching its peak during the pre-spawning phase.
 This rise is linked to enhanced testosterone levels, which signal the reproductive system to prepare for the breeding season.
 High GSI values preceding the spawning period suggest increased gonadal mass as the fish allocate resources towards reproductive tissues, facilitated by elevated androgen concentrations (Kagawa et al., 1983).
 Environmental parameters, such as temperature, play a significant role in these processes.
 In optimal conditions, testosterone levels and the GSI rise concordantly, promoting effective reproductive cycles (Patiño et al., 2003).
 In summary, the coordination of seasonal GSI variations and testosterone levels in amur common carp illustrates the intricate balance between endogenous hormonal regulation and exogenous environmental factors.
 Successfully navigating these influences is crucial for optimizing reproductive success and ensuring the species' survival.
 This study may inform future research initiatives aimed at facilitating early breeding and seed production programmes and strongly indicates that selection of matured and older brooders are more successful as compared to younger age groups in every aspect of hormonal discharge and can significantly contribute to the outcome of any breeding programme.

 Competing Interests